 Students from the Core major will volunteer organizations that work with children and families in community, policy/advocacy, or health related settings for approximately 25 hours over the course of one quarter, with the option to extend their experience into additional quarters with permission of the service learning partner.
 Our priority is for students to work in settings that support children and families from a variety of professional perspectives.
-Ideally students work intensively on special projects in order to be of service to their host classroom/organization.
+Ideally students will work on everyday tasks and/or special projects identified by their community partner that will be of service to their host classroom/organization.
 Through this work, students gain exposure to ways of supporting optimal child development in settings in classrooms and the communities that surround them.
 Students from the Core may also ask to complete informational interviews and/or program observations to fulfill course assignments; these extra activities should be done in addition to the 2-5 hours a week they serve as volunteers with your organization.

 Teaching and Learning